johnwbyrd/pennyworth/doc/cli-tool.md

   - `--output <format>`: `json` or `text` (default: `text`)
 - **Behavior:**
   - Generates a secure random API key (256 bits, base64 or hex)
-  - Stores only the hash in DynamoDB
+  - Sends a request to the REST API to create the key
   - Displays the plaintext key **once** to the user
 - **Example:**
   ```bash